-Beautiful, colorful rainbow chard.
+This Easy Sautéed Rainbow Chard is a delicious way to cook the colorful chard.
 I love getting a bunch from the farmers market to make something different.
-This Easy Sautéed Rainbow Chard recipe uses only a handful of ingredients and is quick and easy to prepare.
+This recipe uses only a handful of ingredients and is quick and easy to prepare.
 If you've never cooked with rainbow chard before, no worries.
 This is the perfect recipe to get you started.

 What is Rainbow Chard?